salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 title('Position Four')
 ```

 …Notice that the first two inputs into each call to **`subplot`** are exactly the same: 2,2.
-These inputs indicate that there are should be 2 rows and 2 columns.
+These inputs indicate that there should be 2 rows and 2 columns.
 The third input is the only input that changes, and it increases from 1 to 4.
 Also notice that the indexing here is ROW-MAJOR, for some reason, instead of COLUMN-MAJOR as is found in all other MATLAB indexing.
 This means that consecutive axes are beside each other across the rows first, then down across the columns.

 After you run the above code, you should see the following:

-![][2x2fig]{width=400px}
+![figure with four axes][2x2fig]{width=400px}

 >Again, the axes are empty because we didn't add any data.
 Similar to the **`nexttile`** function, we add the plotting functions after we call **`subplot`**.